Lithium (Nirvana song): Release and reception

 In 2012, NME ranked "Lithium" at number 52 on its list of the "100 Best Tracks Of The '90s".
-In 2013, it was voted number one "by a pretty comfortable margin" in Rolling Stone's reader's poll of "The 10 Best Nirvana Songs."
+In 2013, it was voted first "by a pretty comfortable margin" in Rolling Stone's reader's poll of "The 10 Best Nirvana Songs."
 In 2019, the song was placed at number seven on Rolling Stone's ranking of 102 Nirvana songs.
+In 2023, Stephen Thomas Erlewine ranked it fifth on the A.V.
+Club's "Essential Nirvana: Their 30 greatest songs, ranked" list.

 According to Nielsen Music's year-end report for 2019, "Lithium" was the tenth most-played song of the decade on mainstream rock radio with 123,000 spins.
 All of the songs in the top 10 were from the 1990s.

 Legacy

 On April 10, 2014, "Lithium" was performed by surviving Nirvana members Grohl, Novoselic and Pat Smear, with lead vocals and guitar by American rock musician St. Vincent, at the band's Rock and Roll Hall of Fame induction ceremony at Barclays Center in Brooklyn, New York.

 "Lithium" has been used as the goal song for Seattle's National Hockey League (NHL) team, the Seattle Kraken, since their inaugural season.